-When the user wants to use this key (for example, for the sealing function), he sends the TPM the second command TPM_LoadKey2 in the same session.
+When the user wants to use this key (for example,

+for the sealing function), he sends the TPM the second command TPM_Loadkey2 in the same session.
 Since this also uses the parent key, it is again an example of Command1.
 The user and the TPM carry on using K_1 for authentication.
 Since TPM_LoadKey2 does not introduce new authdata, K_2 is not used.
 After the loading key process succeeds, the user sends the last command TPM_Seal.
 This command uses the newly created and loaded key, which is not the key for which the session is created.
 Therefore it is an example of Command2 in the figure, and the authdata for the key is required.
 The command uses the session keys K_1 and K_2 for authentication and protection of the sealed blob authdata, as before.
 So as we have seen that a single session of the SKAP protocol can handle multiple commands comfortably.
-The commands are shown in Figure 3.
-Comparison with Figure 1 shows a reduction from 12 to 8 messages, showing that that our protocol is more efficient as well as more secure.
+The commands are shown in Figure 5.
+Comparison with Figures 1, 2 and 3 shows a reduction from 12 to 8 messages, showing that that our protocol is more efficient as well as more secure.

-4 Verification
+4. Verification

-We have modelled the current OSAP authorisation protocol using ProVerif [8, 9].
+We have modelled the current OSAP authorisation protocol using ProVerif [7], [8].
 ProVerif is a popular and widely-used tool that checks security properties of protocols.
 It uses the Dolev-Yao model; that is, it assumes the cryptography is perfect, and checks protocol errors against an active adversary that can capture and insert messages, and can perform cryptographic operations if it has the relevant keys.
 ProVerif is particularly good for secrecy and authentication properties, and is therefore ideal for our purpose.
 ProVerif is easily able to find the shared authdata attack of section 2.3.
 It shows both failure of secrecy and failure of authentication.
 We have also modelled the new proposed protocol SKAP, and ProVerif confirms the secrecy and authentication properties.

-Our ProVerif code scripts for OSAP and SKAP are shown in Appendixes 1 and 2 respectively.
 In both models, there are two processes, representing the user process and the TPM.
 The user process requests to start a new session (respectively OSAP or SKAP) and then requests the execution of a command, such as TPM_CreateWrapKey to create a new key.
 The user process then checks the response from the TPM, and (in our first version) declares the event successU.